 Chief Financial Officer (CFO) Prachi, a Chartered Accountant and a certified Financial Risk Manager, has rich experience in Corporate & Banking industry across roles that have spanned not only local and regional Asia coverage but also top organizations such as Royal Bank of Scotland, Export Import Bank of India and Union Bancaire Privee.
 After working for more than a decade in Hong Kong, she has now decided to devote her time and energies to a new and noble cause through the platform of TZF.
 She is inspired by TZF mission and values, and strongly believes that upliftment of marginalized communities can be achieved through Education, Financial independence and holistic Wellbeing.
 She is excited about supporting and getting actively involved in the wide range of areas that TZF is engaged in.
 In her free time, she loves to explore the hills of Hong Kong with her family.
 She also enjoys indoor sports like Badminton & Table Tennis.
 A team player at heart, her enthusiasm and positive energy are evident in any group based activity or projects.
 She has also completed her Diploma in Montessori Method of Education and has been contributing to several charitable organisations.
 A firm proponent of the 3Rs (Reduce, Reuse and Recycle), she also created the popular Swap-it-HK Facebook group which now has 60k+ members.

 Operations Director .
 Sandy's main responsibilities at the Zubin Foundation include managing the day-to-day execution and management of the various projects being undertaken by the organisation.
 She is also responsible for organising events and talks to spread awareness on issues that the organisation is focusing on.
 Sandy Chan is from Hong Kong.
-Prior to joining the Zubin Foundation, she worked at Community Business from 2008 to 2014.
-Her main responsibilities at Community Business included managing the disability workplace initiatives of Community Business and addressing employability of people with disabilities.
-Sandy has taken a lead role in planning The Zubin Day at Community Business on or around 31st May (Zubin’s death anniversary) in 2009 and 2010, where the Community Business team go out and volunteer in a community of their choice.
-Sandy’s passion is community outreach and on a personal basis she regularly volunteers with a youth centre for ethnic minorities.
-She has also worked with Produce Green Foundation as a project coordinator.
+Prior to joining the Zubin Foundation, she worked at Community Business.
+Her main responsibilities at Community Business included managing the disability workplace initiatives of Community Business and addressing the employability of people with disabilities.
+Sandy’s passion is community outreach and on a personal basis, she regularly volunteers with a youth centre for ethnic minorities.
 Sandy holds a bachelor degree in English for Professional Communication from City University of Hong Kong.

 Project Director .
 Winnie's main responsibilities at The Zubin Foundation are to oversee the operations of Ethnic Minority Well-being Centre and to drive funding proposals and applications for new projects.
 Winnie started her journey in India in 2005, where she volunteered with the Unite Way of Mumbai on its fundraising efforts.
 She has since dedicated her career to CSR and has worked for both NGO and the private sector.
 Winnie previously worked at Hogan Lovells as Citizenship Manager, looking after the firm’s pro bono and other citizenship efforts in the Asia Pacific and Middle East regions.
 Prior to that, she worked in Cathay Pacific, running the airline’s major CSR programmes including I Can Fly, an aviation education programme for over 300 youths, and Change for Good, an inflight fundraising programme.
 She also worked in Community Business, managing its key projects, including the Diversity & Inclusion in Asia Network which is a network of leading companies in Asia that devotes in progressing diversity and inclusion in the region.
 Winnie was born and raised in Hong Kong.
 She holds a bachelor's degree in social sciences from the University of Hong Kong.
 She lives with her husband and with two young children.